 What is the difference between a 3-in-1 and a 4-in-1 tap?

-While both types of tap dispense instant boiling water, the 4-in-1 tap dispenses cold, filtered water, too.
-The filter that arrives with the 3-in-1 tap is for the boiler tank only.
-For families who want to drink pure h2o from the tap every time, a 4-in-1 tap is a perfect fit.
-If convenience is
+While both 3-in-1 and 4-in-1 taps dispense boiling water, the 4-in-1 tap dispenses cold, filtered water, too.
+The filter that arrives with the 3-in-1 tap is therefore for the boiler tank only, as the 4-in-1 tap comes with two filters.

 What is a flex tap?

-A flex tap has a flexible hose, which can be removed and used to direct the flow of water around your kitchen sink.
+A flex tap has a flexible 'pull-out' hose, which can be removed and used to direct the flow of water around your kitchen sink.
 This is incredibly useful for getting to different parts of your sink, whether you are cleaning dishes or filling a glass with crystal-clear drinking water.

 Which boiling tap is best for me?